ODC Theater Center

 Theater Consultant: Shalleck Collaborative Inc.

-The converted 1909 box factory, located on a small corner site in San Francisco’s Mission District, had served as ODC’s home since 1981.
+Located on a corner site in San Francisco’s Mission District, a converted 1909 box factory served as ODC’s home since 1981.
 After initially exploring a modest renovation, ODC saw the opportunity to expand its facilities and more fully achieve its long-standing goal of providing an international center for contemporary dance and performance on the West Coast.

 Accommodating this enriching, expanded mix of uses on such a small urban site required close collaboration between the architects, the engineering team and city officials.
 A steel frame structure, with trusses that recall the box factory’s original heavy wood beams, stabilizes the historic brick building while supporting the expanded theater volume and administrative offices above.
 Within the theater, steel mesh panels distinguish the new structure from the old, and conceal absorptive material that improves the space’s acoustics.